jdalrymple/gitbeaker/README.md

 let projects = await api.Projects.all({ maxPages: 2 });
 ```

-You can also use this in conjunction to the perPage argument which would override the default of 30 per page set by Gitlab:
+You can also use this in conjunction with the perPage argument which would override the default of 30 per page set by Gitlab:

 ```javascript
 import { Gitlab } from 'gitlab';